Mama June Kids Honey Boo Boo And Pumpkin Need To Lose Weight, Mom Won’t Allow It

-Mama June’s kids, Alana “Honey Boo Boo” Thompson and Lauryn “Pumpkin” Shannon, like their mother, have weight issues of their own, but the From Not To Hot star is not particularly interested in making them take off the pounds.
+Mama June’s kids Alana “Honey Boo Boo” Thompson and Lauryn “Pumpkin” Shannon, like their mother, have weight issues of their own, but the From Not To Hot star is not particularly interested in making them take off the pounds.

 As The Sun reports, Mama June has been doing everything expected of her as she follows up from gastric sleeve surgery, including watching what she eats, seeing her physical trainer every day, and maintaining regular visits with her family doctor.
-The new lifestyle seems to have paid off as the formerly obese star of Here Comes Honey Boo Boo has dropped from well over 350 pounds to a slim and trim size 4.
+The new lifestyle seems to have paid off: the formerly obese star of Here Comes Honey Boo Boo has dropped from well over 350 pounds to a slim and trim size 4.

 Dramatically slimmed down Mama June tries on a wedding dress – and she’s feelin’ her new self https://t.co/FPEBGgbiPO pic.twitter.com/ADojzppSCE